ska-telescope/ska-mid-dish-manager/docs/src/user_guide/aggregation_rules/band_configuration.rst

     * Devices that can be ignored are SPF and/or SPFRX by setting dish manager attributes `ignoreSpf` and/or `ignoreSpfrx` to `True`.

    * Conditions are evaluated in `order of precedence`, with the first matching condition determining the configured band.
+   * If none of the conditions below are met, the configured band is reported as ``UNKNOWN``.

 **Rule Overview**